Excel Freeze Panes (Table of Contents)

-Freeze Panes in Excel – Example #1
+Freeze Top Row – Example #1

 To do this, we have to perform the following steps:

 - Select View from the Excel toolbar.
-Select Freeze Panes from the view options, this will open a dropdown menu where there are options to select the rows or columns which we want to freeze.
-Select Freeze Top Row, this will freeze the top row of the active worksheet in place and allow us to browse the rest of the data without disturbing the top row.
+Select Freeze Panes from the view options; this will open a dropdown menu where there are options to select the rows or columns which we want to freeze.
+Select Freeze Top Row; this will freeze the top row of the active worksheet in place and allow us to browse the rest of the data without disturbing the top row.

 - A Tiny grey straight line will appear just below the 1st row.
 This means the first row is locked or frozen.

-Freeze Panes in Excel – Example #2
+Freeze First Column – Example #2